Uruguayan cuisine: Grapa con limon

 Grappa is sold under various trademarks but the most significant one is San Remo.
 It is distilled and bottled by ANCAP and there was also an attempt to produce the original Italian grappa by some local cellars.
 When macerated with lemon it is called grapa con limon.

 Caña

 Caña is an amber-coloured drink distilled similar to aguardiente made from sugar cane mill.
 Its caramel colour is due to aging in barrels.
 It is distilled and bottled under the brand name De los 33.

-Grapamiel
+Grappamiel

+Grappamiel or Grapamiel is a mixed alcoholic beverage popular in Uruguay containing grappa, spirits obtained from various grains plus honey and water.
+In agreements with the European Union, the drink is a food protected by geographical indications.
+The definition is provided by CONSULTA Nº 4.548 of the Uruguay Government.
+Grappamiel is very popular in rural areas, and is often consumed in the cold autumn and winter mornings to warm up the body.

 Stews and puchero

 Specially suitable for cold days, Uruguayan guisos or stews are highly revitalizing, especially for their puchero, followed by buseca, guiso carrero, guiso de fideos (noodle stew), estofado and feijoada.

 Spanish culinary influence is marked in Uruguayan stews, Also there are Italian and Portuguese-Brazilian influences, this last coming from the Luso-Brazilian invasion of Uruguay.

 Puchero

 From Spanish tradition puchero, Uruguayan puchero differs not much from others of the region, it is like a rough soup where dry ingredients are separated from the broth after cooked to make two separate preparations, a new soup that is first consumed, and later the soup all the other succulent ingredients are consumed with bread.

 A typical puchero may contain all type of cuts with bones, skirt steak, ossobucco, bacon, cabbage, sweet corn, rape, onions, celery, carrot, sweet potato, squash, and potatoes.

 All these ingredients cut in big pieces are cooked and served, with the broth are made different soups containing small noodles, rice or any cereal of predilection.

 It is usual that each commensal makes their puree on his dish with all the cooked vegetables that have been served, aligning it with oil if desired, and also to take off the caracu (bone marrow) from the ossobucco bone and spread it over pieced bread.

 Mustards of the brand Savora and also La pasiva are used for garnishing puchero meat.